gi0ste/-ico-contest-tfpolicy/README.md

-# ICOI Terraform Sentinel Policy
+# ICO Terraform Sentinel Policy

 Have you ever heard about Policy as  Code?
 I'm sure you have.
 Policy as Code lets you treat a policy like an application, leveraging version control, pull review, and automating tests.